How does a student (or group of students) make a proposal?

 What is required for each project's final report?

-Each funded project must submit a final report to the Davis UWC Scholars office by September 16, 2014.
-The final report is to be limited to two pages of narrative using the final report form for 2013 posted on the website.
+Each funded project must submit a final report after the project is completed to the Davis UWC Scholars office.
+The final report is to be limited to two pages of narrative using the final report form for posted on the national website.
 It also includes a separate one-page accounting of the funds expended.
 Students have the option of including up to three digital photos, attaching them to the end of their two-page final report.
 Final reports are submitted on disk to the Davis UWC office by Karin Trail-Johnson.
-Reports will be posted on the program’s website for all to see and learn from.
+Reports will be posted on the national program’s website.